 Please bear in mind that the Catholic Funeral Mass is part of the official worship of the Church as a whole and follows certain basic guidelines with regard to its celebration.
 For example, no secular music of any kind can be used during the Mass.
 The Wake is the proper environment for favorite songs or poems, etc.

-It may also be a good idea that the family designate one person to handle contact with the Rectory either directly or through the Funeral Director.
-Experience has shown that confusion easily results with several people involved without each other's knowledge.
+It may also be a good idea that the family designate one person to handle contact with the Rectory, either directly or through the Funeral Director.
+Experience has shown that confusion easily results in several people involved without each other’s knowledge.

-The piests of Saint James Parish visit the Wake in the afternoon as a general rule and will be happy to answer any questions you might have regarding your loved one's Funeral.
+The priests of Saint James Parish visit the Wake in the afternoon as a general rule and will be happy to answer any questions you might have regarding your loved one’s Funeral.